 The tool automatically diagnoses hard disk electronics, motor, heads, media surface, firmware, and even file systems, and provides a clean and easy to read report.

-The Atola Insight Forensic is able to accurately diagnose hard drives that cannot be recognized or identified by any system including the vast majority of disk duplication, data recovery, and data acquisition products, even the most sophisticated ones.
+The Atola Insight Forensic is able to accurately diagnose hard drives that cannot be recognized or identified by any system including the vast majority of disk imaging, data recovery, and data acquisition products, even the most sophisticated ones.
 In cases where the Atola Insight cannot recognize the hard drive, it can still diagnose the drive by sensing the SATA PHY status, sending low-level, vendor-specific commands into the HDD, and interpreting electrical currents.

 Here's how this works: Atola Insight applies power to the hard drive and immediately starts sampling its startup currents.
 Then, comparing the startup currents to the internal database it can detect a specific failure.